turingschool/tracker-crm-fe/README.md

 - Delete a Contact:
   Click delete in show contact page to remove a contact, with a modal to verify the decision.
 - Add a new Contact
   Click on the Add New + button to navigate to a form where a user inputs a new contact and their associated information.
+The notes section includes rich text formatting when text is selected.
 The user has the ability to add a new company here as well.
 - Search for a Contact
   Use the search bar to quickly find a contact by name, enhancing efficiency and user experience.